Pumpkin Gingerbread Waffles

 I had pre-prepped, frozen squash cubes.
 These went into my blender raw and frozen and worked fine.
 If you don’t have a powerful blender then you may need to cook the squash to soften.

-My gluten free buckwheat flour is quite heavy and definitely needed three eggs to get an airy consistency to the waffles.
-Not sure replacing with a flax egg would work for vegans but would be interested to see whether folding in whisked aquafaba gave a similar result.
+The squash batter can be quite heavy and definitely needed three eggs to get an airy consistency to the waffles.
+Vegans I would suggest a mix of folding in 1 egg equivalent whisked aquafaba and two eggs equivalent of crackd to give a similar result.